 Key concepts for the transition to sustainable farming

-Although there is no ‘one-size-fits-all’ approach to moving towards more sustainable farming methods (since every farm has its own unique circumstances and challenges), there are some general principles that have worked well for many farmers.
+Although there is no ‘one-size-fits-all’ approach to moving towards more sustainable farming techniques (since every farm has its own unique circumstances and challenges), there are some general principles that have worked well for many farmers.

 Change your mindset